jreisinger/docs/notes/varia/datadog.md

 # Processing logs

-JSON logs are parsed automatically and attibutes are extracted.
+JSON logs are parsed automatically and attributes are extracted.

 Semi-structured (non-JSON) logs are parsed via Grok processor.